menu

 Demographics

-The percentage of people in Dane who are college-educated is somewhat higher than the average US community of 21.84%: 25.72% of adults in Dane have at least a bachelor's degree.
+The overall education level of Dane is somewhat higher than in the average US city of 21.84%: 25.72% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Dane in 2022 was $41,418, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $165,672 for a family of four.